 Working with influencers has advantages - they can help make an advertising campaign feel more realistic, and open your brand up to a new audience.
 But what happens when the campaign goes wrong?
-Here are eight of the biggest influencer marketing fails:
+Here are eight of the worst influencer marketing fails:

 1. Pepsi x Kendall Jenner

 It doesn’t seem particularly unusual for a big brand like Pepsi to collaborate with a large influencer like Kendall Jenner.
-Influencers can enhance marketing campaigns and make them feel less like an ad – in this case that was one of the worst parts of this campaign.
+Influencers can enhance marketing campaigns and make them feel less like an ad – in this case, that was one of the worst parts of this campaign.

 Following a period of brands taking a stand and jumping on the social movement bandwagon, Pepsi designed a campaign with a reference to the Black Lives Matter protests.

-Although, overall the campaign was extremely badly thought out, the inclusion of Kendall, a white supermodel, did not fit with the theme of the protests.
+Although overall the campaign was extremely badly thought out, the inclusion of Kendall, a white supermodel, did not fit with the theme of the protests.